mohitpai/journey-optimizer.en/help/using/web/web-prerequisites.md

     This merge policy is used by [!DNL Journey Optimizer] inbound channels to correctly activate and publish inbound campaigns on the edge.
 [Learn more](https://experienceleague.adobe.com/docs/experience-platform/profile/merge-policies/ui-guide.html){target="_blank"}

     ![](assets/web-aep-merge-policy.png)

+## Content experiment prerequisites {#experiment-prerequisites}

+To enable content experiments for the web channel, you need to make sure the [dataset](../data/get-started-datasets.md) used in your web implementation [datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html){target="_blank"} is also present in your reporting configuration.

+In other words, when configuring experiment reporting, if you add a dataset that is not present in your web datastream, web data will not display in the content experiment reports.

+Learn how to add datasets for content experiment reporting in [this section](../campaigns/reporting-configuration.md#add-datasets).

+>[!NOTE]
+>
+>The dataset is used read-only by the [!DNL Journey Optimizer] reporting system and doesn't affect data collection or data ingestion.

+If you are **not** using the following pre-defined [field groups](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html#field-group){target="_blank"} for your dataset schema: `AEP Web SDK ExperienceEvent` and `Consumer Experience Event` (as defined in [this page](https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/initial-configuration/configure-schemas.html#add-field-groups){target="_blank"}), make sure to add the following field groups: `Experience Event - Proposition Interactions`, `Application Details`, `Commerce Details`, and `Web Details`.
+These are needed by the [!DNL Journey Optimizer] content experiment reporting as they are tracking which experiments and treatments each profile is participating in.

+>[!NOTE]
+>
+>Adding these field groups doesn't impact the normal data collection.
+It is additive only for the pages where an experiment is running, leaving all the other tracking untouched.

 ## Branded domains for assets {#branded-domains-for-assets}